JDrost1818/plaster-python/README.md

 * Service - root/service/UserService.java
 * Controller - root/controller/UsersController.java

 The root is calculated upon script start.
-For example, if being run on a project with the following in the `pom.xml`:
+For example, if being run on a project with the following in `pom.xml`:

     <groupId>com.example</groupId>

-the root will be src/main/com/example/
+the root will be `src/main/com/example/`

 ### Lombok Support
 Generation of models will change if a lombok dependency is found in `pom.xml`.
-This will import lombok and annotate the model differntly.
+This will import lombok and annotate the model differently.
 For example:

     //NO LOMBOK
     @Entity